WhiteHouse/CIOmanagement/pages/schema.md

 Where optional fields are included in a catalog file but are unpopulated, they may be represented by a `null` value.
 They should not be represented by an empty string (`""`).

 The JSON schemas listed on this page are case sensitive.
 The schemas uses a camel case convention where the first letter of some words within a field are capitalized (usually all words but the first one).
-While it may seem subtle which characters are uppercase and lowercase, it is necessary to follow the exact same casing as defined in the schema documented here.
+While it might seem subtle which characters are uppercase and lowercase, it is necessary to follow the exact same casing as defined in the schema documented here.
 For example:

 > Correct: `firstName`
 > Incorrect: `FirstName`